 Competition for positions in journalism is currently very strong.
 The more experience you have in the field, the better your chances of securing a job.

 Median Annual Wage 2020 (BLS): 59,610

 The job title of “fundraiser” may be the last thing that comes to mind when you think of communications degree jobs.
 Still, these professionals must have strong verbal and written communication skills in order to convince people to donate their hard-earned money.
 Organizations hire professional fundraisers in order to help them raise money for a certain cause.

 The employment of fundraisers is currently growing faster than average, according to the Bureau of Labor Statistics (BLS).
 This trend is expected to continue so long as non-profit agencies require donations to fund their activities.
 Although job prospects for fundraisers are good, you may still face competition during the application and hiring process.
 Candidates with real-world experience in the field and those who are proficient with social media will fare the best.

 Q: What type of credential do I need to secure a position in communications?

 A: In most cases, a bachelor’s degree is sufficient for entry-level communications degree jobs.
 However, a master’s degree may make your job search easier and qualify you for more advanced roles in the field.

 Q: Are communications degree jobs in demand?

 A:Yes.
-Many of the jobs we’ve discussed in this very article are currently experiencing faster-than-average growth.
+Several of the jobs we’ve discussed in this very article are currently experiencing faster-than-average growth.